 An overview of the RTLS location technologies from AiRISTA

 AiRISTA has an active R&D lab where a range of technologies are put to the test.
 Some of these technologies are productized and described below.
 Others, like LoRa and UWB, are evaluated and a design is created in case the market dictates a shift in that direction.
-This blog is one in a series, and describes the pros and cons of each technology.
-See our previous blog for a description of each technology.
+This is one in a series of blogs that will eventually explore the pros & cons of each technology and examples use cases.

 Received Signal Strength Indicator (RSSI)

 Active RFID tags (aka RTLS tags) use a battery to produce a wireless signal.
 Wi-Fi and Bluetooth® Low Energy (BLE) are typical radios and these signals are detected by receivers (typically your existing access points).
 The receiver records the strength of the received signal and compares that value with other access points receiving the same signal.
 Knowing the location of each access points and the received signal strength, the tag’s location can be determined using trilateration – the stronger the signal, the closer is the tag to the access point.

 BLE Angle of Arrival & Angle of Departure (AoA & AoD)